omar-kallas/Akkad_MaltParser/README.md

 In order for the code to work, install maltparser and malteval and update their directories in the config.json file, under the parsers['path'] and evaluators['path'].
 You should enter the directories of the jar files.

 # "project" directory:
 This directory contains the python code used in this project.
-There are four files directly under this directory which run the main experiments on the data.
+There are five files directly under this directory which run the main experiments on the data.
 These are:
--
+- **run_maltparser.py**: This file runs maltparser and malteval by running the terminal's call.
+It has differenet methods: one for training, one for parsing, and one for evaluating.
--
+- **maltparser_train.py**: This code extracts the information about the training sets and models from the config file and runs maltparser on each file that is used for training
 -
 -